|

-This year the conference will be held live, in-person.
-It features General sessions, with presentations by faculty experts, Meet-the Professor lunch roundtable discussions, Oral presentations, and Poster presentations.
+This year, the conference will be held live and in person.
+It will feature general sessions with presentations by faculty experts, Meet-the Professor lunch roundtable discussions, oral presentations, and poster presentations.

-The conference will be held at Snake River Lodge, Teton Village, Wyoming.
+The conference will be held at Jackson Lake Lodge, Teton Village, Wyoming. read more »

 SPONSORSHIPS